insieme/insieme/scripts/dependencies/README.md

 ## Using Installed Packages

-To use one of the installed packages directly adjust your `PATH` and / or `LD_LIBRARY_PATH` accordingly.
+To use one of the installed packages directly adjust your `PATH` and/or `LD_LIBRARY_PATH` accordingly.

 ## Patches